 The level of the Salary Cap is proportionate and aligned to the growth of the business and is linked directly to the annual net central distributions to the Clubs from Premiership Rugby.
-The current level of the Salary Cap for 2013/14 is £4.26m, plus one excluded player whose salary sits outside the cap, enabling Clubs to recruit and retain world class talent.
-Clubs are also encouraged to develop home grown talent by accessing up to eight £30,000 Academy Credits (£240,000), they can provide an unlimited education (academic or vocational) fund to their Players, and can replace long term injured players without impacting on their Salary Cap ceiling.
+The current level of the Salary Cap for 2015/16 is £5.1m, plus 2 Excluded Players whose salaries sit outside the cap, enabling Clubs to recruit and retain world class talent.
+Clubs are also encouraged to develop home grown talent by accessing up to £400,000 of Home Grown Player Credits, they can provide an unlimited education (academic or vocational) fund to their Players, and can replace long term injured players without impacting on their Salary Cap ceiling.
 As this is a Rugby World Cup season, there are RWC Credits available for a Club to manage the absence of players selected in the tournament at a rate of £35,000 per RWC Player.
-There is also an Academy Salary Cap of £200,000, meaning the total available to clubs is £4.7m (plus the excluded player and injury replacement provisions), a significant increase from the original £1.2m in 1999.
+There is also an Academy Salary Cap of £100,000, meaning the total available to clubs is £5.6m (plus the excluded player and injury replacement provisions), a significant increase from the original £1.2m in 1999 and £4m in 2010.

 Matches in the Aviva Premiership Rugby competition get more compelling and competitive every year and the Salary Cap is fundamental to the long term success of this competition and the clubs who play in it, from both a financial and competitive perspective.
 This responsible financial management helps support investments made by shareholders, players and fans in building a bright future for the Aviva Premiership Rugby competition and its clubs.

-Clubs can also benefit from the £200,000 Academy Cap which supports the development and retention of home grown talent at each Club.
-Each Home Grown Academy Player's Salary will not be counted in the £100,000 Cap. ** see definition below
+• Clubs can also benefit from the £100,000 Academy Cap which supports the development and retention of home grown talent at each Club.
+Each Home Grown Academy Player's Salary will not be counted in the £100,000 Cap. ** see definition below.

-A Club may nominate to the Salary Cap Manager one Player to be excluded from their Salary Cap calculations.
-A Club shall only be entitled to nominate a Player as an Excluded
+1. A Club may nominate to the Salary Cap Manager up to two Players to be excluded from their Salary Cap calculations.
+A Club shall be entitled to nominate a Player as an Excluded Player who:

 (i) has been a Player of the Club for at least two full Salary Cap Years prior to the Salary Cap Year in which he is nominated as the Excluded Player; or